Have you ever felt like Freya, "looking silly" due to the fear of messing up when it comes to speaking:

 You repeat the same mistakes over and over, and those mistakes become habits.

-But what if, instead of “practicing speaking” with a conversation partner, you practiced speaking with structure, support, context, and repetition, so the correct patterns are more likely to stick?
+This way, you’re practicing speaking with structure, support, context and repetition, so the correct patterns are more likely to stick.

 Speaking works the same way.